Marvy247/LoopGuard/README.md

 ## Acknowledgments

 Special thanks to **BUIDL WITH REACT x Dorahacks Hackathon 2025** organizers: REACT and other sponsors like Base.
-The REACT products played a pivotal role in building Reactivate functionality and impact.
+The REACT products played a pivotal role in building ReactFeed functionality and impact.
 Special thanks to all builders and mentors - Ivan and Constantine for all the help rendered during the build phase.